deytalytics/dataproductpoc-docs/dp-architecture.md

 6. Can provide the data to data consumers as either:-
    * Files
    * Queues
+   * Relational Tables
-7. Will be performance managed by a Data Product gateway
+7. Will be performance managed via [Data Virtualisation](data-virtualisation.md)
-8. Will record it's metadata in a relational database that can feed an enterprise data catalogue.
+8. Will record it's metadata in a relational database that can feed an [enterprise data catalogue](enterprise-data-catalogue.md).
-9. Can be administered and configured via a Data Product Admin website which will allow the following to be defined and sent to the relevant data product component:-
+9. Can be administered and configured via a [Data Product Admin website](dp-admin-website.md)
-   * Data Product metadata
-   * Technical data quality rules
-   * Dataset source and storage in the persistent data store
-   * Data pipeline SQL which will move source datasets to target datasets
 10. Will have it's metadata:-
-   * Published on a data marketplace (useful for business users)
+   * Published on a [data marketplace](data-marketplace.md) (useful for business users)
    * Made available from a discovery port/endpoint (useful for developers)
    * Made available by querying the metadata database directly (useful for data analysts)